ashwanth1109/ashwanth-ar/src/articles/ReactInternals.md

 # A Deep Dive into React Internals

-Understanding the Source Code: Dated June 16 2019
+Understanding the Source Code: Forked on June 16 2019

 ReactVersion: 16.8.6